 Particularly relevant for pension funds is the IAS 26 Accounting and Reporting by Retirement Benefit Plans, which outlines the requirements for the preparation of financial statements of retirement benefit schemes.
 Also IAS 19 Employee Benefits, revised in 2011, which outlines the accounting requirements of the sponsoring company (not by the funds themselves) of employee benefits, including post-employment benefit plans other than DC plans is relevant.
 IAS 19 was endorsed by the EU in June 2012, and it’s applicable to annual periods beginning on or after 1 January 2013.

-Looking forward, the European Commission is currently assessing the implementation in the EU of IFRS 9 Financial Instruments and its subsequent amendments.
-At the IASB level, there are other account standards relevant for pension funds being discussed, including: (i) Accounting for macro hedging; (ii) Insurance Contracts - 2013 Revised Exposure Draft and (iii) the IASB discussion paper on a Review of the Conceptual Framework for Financial Reporting.
+At the IASB level, there are other account standards relevant for pension funds which were discussed, including: (i) Accounting for macro hedging; (ii) IFRS 17 – Insurance contracts and (iii) the IASB discussion paper on a Review of the Conceptual Framework for Financial Reporting.
+The application since January 2018 in the EU of IFRS 9 – Financial instruments, is also relevant.

 PensionsEurope actively participated in the revision of IAS 19 and will continue to monitor the latest accounting developments both at EU and at international (IASB) level.
 In this regard, in the beginning of 2019 PensionsEurope provided comments to EFRAG on accounting for pension plans with asset-return promise.
 We welcome EFRAG’s initiative to provide ideas and approaches for a more meaningful accounting of plans with asset-return promise, as the usual IAS 19 accounting approach does not always support “a true and fair view” on plans’ assets and liabilities.
 We will continue to closely follow this EFRAG project together with EFRAG’s other current projects through EFRAG Pension Plans Advisory Panel.